 A thick layer of fallen leaves can disturb this period of growth for these grasses.
 The leaves will cast too much shade on the grass beneath them, blocking out the sunlight it needs to grow.
 A leaf layer may also prevent water, nutrients, and a healthy airflow from getting to the grass.
 If your grass faces these obstacles during the fall, you risk having a lackluster or downright unhealthy lawn come spring.

 When you let thick layers of leaves stay on your lawn, you’re also creating a home for pests and molds.
 These can affect the health of your grass as well as your family, as mold that grows under leaves is a common fall allergy.
 Whether you are among the one in five Americans who own a home that’s part of an HOA that requires you to keep your lawn free of leaves for appearance’s sake or you are truly concerned for the health of your lawn, it’s important to keep up with raking throughout the season.

 When should you start raking?

-There are a few factors that you need to consider when deciding when to break out the rake.
-In general, you don’t want to leave a layer of leaves on the grass for more than three or four days.
 You may want to rake even sooner if the leaf layer is very thick or if the leaves are wet.
 You’ll also want to rake more frequently if you have a larger yard so that the work doesn’t become unmanageable.

 If you don’t have many trees that drop leaves in your yard and it hasn’t rained recently, you may be able to put off raking until the majority of your trees’ leaves have dropped.
 This will allow you to spend less of your free time raking while still maintaining the health of your lawn.
 Until the mass leaf drop, you can use a mulching mower to shred the leaves that fall earlier.